How Formula 1 Social Media Teams Work: A Guide for Brands

-A guide for brands and agencies developing F1 partner campaigns within Formula 1 teams.
+A guide for brands developing F1 partner campaigns with Formula 1 teams.

 For brands and agencies activating partnerships in Formula 1, a team’s social media presence can sometimes appear straightforward: create content, publish it on the team’s channels, reach millions of fans.